64 Worked Examples: Fluid Flows

 \[ F_{y} = p_2 A_2 \sin \theta + \varrho_2 A_2 V_2^2 \sin \theta \]

-We are not asked to proceed any further from this point; just set up the equations to be solved, and in summary, these are
+We are not asked to move forward from this point, just to set up the equations to be solved.
+In summary, these are

 \[ F_{x} = (p_2 A_2 \cos \theta - p_1 A_1) + \varrho_2 A_2 V_2^2 \cos \theta - \varrho_1 A_1 V_1^2 \]